Q&A: Understanding and preventing headaches and migraines

 Get help with chronic headaches or migraines

-If you suffer from chronic headaches, or think you're experiencing migraines, find a doctor.
+If you suffer from chronic headaches, or think you're experiencing migraines, get help from a doctor.

 Find a doctor